PoisonNinja/Hackintosh/README.md

 The rest of the Skylake patches are applicable.

 The Clover wiki mentions that USB FixOwnership is unnecessary on UEFI systems, so that has been removed.
+We also no longer inject USB as it seems to work without.

 ## Installing the bootloader
 Unpack the Clover installer zip and start the installer.
 Click through the license agreements.
 When you get to the part where you confirm the installation, choose `Customize Installation` in the bottom left corner.